All policies may be amended or changed at any time at

 Eagle Row residents should first contact their chapter president.
 If the president is unavailable, the House Director On Call serves as a secondary resource.

-It is required that the Residence Life and Housing staff member seek identification from the resident (e.g. Emory Card) to confirm that the individual is gaining access to the proper room.
+It is required that the Residence Life or Housing staff member seeks identification from the resident (e.g. Emory Card) to confirm that the individual is gaining access to the proper room.
 Upon entering the room it is advised that the staff member request the resident to display the room key to ensure the key is not lost or missing.

 The University does not permit residents to build or install their own lofts or raised bed structures.
 Residents may rent or purchase lofts from approved vendors, listed on the housing website.

 Due to health and safety hazards and